veteransgroup/locallib/README.md

 # Django Public Library

-"Public Library" prototype website written in Django by Jeff
+"Public Library" prototype website written in Django by <a href="mailto:liubing009@gmail.com">Jeff</a>
-<a href="mailto:liubing009@gmail.com">Email to Jeff</a>

 ## Overview